-Number One – Adventure and Outdoor Get Aways
+Number One - Adventure and Outdoor Get-Aways

-Saying not centered around the Las Vegas Strip, means yes there is life outside of the Casinos.
-Often locals won’t even go to the Strip and avoid it as much as possible.
+Saying not centered around the Las Vegas Strip means yes there is life outside of the Casinos.
+Often locals won't even go to the Strip and avoid it as much as possible.
 The Las Vegas desert is full of adventure and surprises.
-Yes it’s true; there are tons of adventure and surprises waiting for you in the Las Vegas Desert.
+Yes, it’s true; there are tons of adventures and surprises waiting for you in the Las Vegas Desert.
 There is Blue Diamond, NV; Bonnie Springs; Spring Mountain Ranch; Red Rock; Mount Charleston; Lake Mead; Hoover Dam; Seven Magic Mountains; Zip Lining across the desert; Valley of Fire, and much more in between.
 These are just a few recreational activities in the Las Vegas Desert.
 Whatever you like to do, you can find it here.

 Number Two - Cost of Living Factors

 Did I mention there is no State Tax?
 Maybe that should have been first.
 Yes, that is correct people who live in Nevada, not just Las Vegas, pay zero State Tax.
 The State of Nevada does not have a State Tax.
 Starting there, when you compare the cost of living in Las Vegas to Los Angeles, it is 59% more affordable to live in Las Vegas.
 Housing is almost 200% more in Los Angeles than it is in Las Vegas.
-For what you would pay for a home built in the 1950’s-60’s that needs to be remodeled you could have a brand new home on nearly an acre of land fully upgraded.
+For what you would pay for a home built in the 1950s-60's that needs to be remodeled you could have a brand new home on nearly an acre of land fully upgraded.
 Comparing Las Vegas to Portland Oregon, the cost of housing is 90% more expensive, again we see more bang for your buck in Las Vegas.
-It is not just housing that is cheaper in Las Vegas, utilities, transportation and even the cost of food are much lower here.
-It also helps that Las Vegas is a 24 hour town and decent paying jobs are not a scarcity.
+It is not just housing that is cheaper in Las Vegas, utilities, transportation, and even the cost of food are much lower here.
+It also helps that Las Vegas is a 24-hour town and decent-paying jobs are not a scarcity.

 Number Three - Sunshine Straight Ahead

 Out of 365 Days, Las Vegas claims 292 days of beautiful, beautiful sunshine.
-If you are ready for a change of pace, no more rain, tornados, hurricanes, or all around natural disaster type of gloomy weather, Las Vegas is your new hometown.
-Occasionally Las Vegas is subject to small earth quakes, usually nothing over 1-2 on the Richter Scale, but its so few and far between and so small you won’t even notice.
+If you are ready for a change of pace, no more rain, tornados, hurricanes, or all-around natural disaster type of gloomy weather, Las Vegas is your new hometown.
+Occasionally Las Vegas is subject to small earthquakes, usually nothing over 1-2 on the Richter Scale, but its so few and far between and so small you won't even notice.
 Las Vegas does get monsoonal weather in July and August, sometimes as early as June, but it never lasts long and the sun is back out to stay.